-The Analytics for Policy Seminars are designed to empower state and local government policymakers to plan and implement successful analytics applications.
+The Analytics for Policy Seminars are designed to empower federal, state and local government policymakers to plan and implement successful analytics applications.
 Governments are faced with many policy challenges and have begun to apply analytics to some of these problems.
-Indeed, an increasing number of state and local CIO’s are familiar with analytics solutions.
-However, many state and local policymakers do not fully understand the potential applications of analytics or what it takes to successfully implement an ‘analytics’ solution.
+Indeed, an increasing number of CIO’s are familiar with analytics solutions.
+However, many senior policymakers do not fully understand the potential applications of analytics or what it takes to successfully implement an ‘analytics’ solution.

 These seminars are designed to teach policymakers how to identify problems that could benefit from an analytics solution and to learn the required elements for successful applications of analytics in government.
 Courses will leverage real world practitioners who have successfully used analytics to address policy problems as well as UNC faculty who specialize in policy and analytics.
 The seminars are each built around a timely and significant policy framework, so that participants can understand and evaluate analytics applications in a context that is significant to their daily work.

 Analytics have become a vital underpinning to Medicaid managed care policy and program administration.

 5 Pieces of Advice About Analytics and the New Medicaid Rules (Industry Perspective) provides helpful advice gleaned from the April 2016 Healthcare and Managed Care session.

 Who should attend?

 Senior federal, state, and local health and social welfare policymakers

 By attending an Analytics for Policy Seminar, you will